LiDAR, GNSS and IMU Sensor Fine Alignment through Dynamic Time Warping to Construct 3D City Maps: Results

 \subsection{Effectiveness of Multimodal Sensor Data Synchronization}

 We evaluated the proposed synchronization framework by comparing IMU and LiDAR velocity profiles before and after alignment.
 Accurate temporal calibration is critical for sensor fusion, especially for pose estimation and 3D mapping.
 Despite hardware-level synchronization via PPS triggers, residual time offsets often persist due to jitter, latency, or clock drift, which results in misaligned motion events, most evident in dynamic urban environments.
 As shown in Figure~\ref{fig:sync-before}, pre-alignment profiles display mismatched transitions and inconsistent stationary phases, degrading point cloud registration and pose accuracy.
 To address this, we applied a DTW-based velocity matching method, which automatically estimated a $1.45\,\mathrm{s}$ offset.
 Post-synchronization results (Figure~\ref{fig:sync-after}) demonstrate close alignment of both static and dynamic phases, effectively synchronizing acceleration and deceleration events across sensors.

-Quantitatively, the IMU--LiDAR velocity cross-correlation exceeds $0.97$, and the RMSE drops below $0.15\,\mathrm{m/s}$, confirming high-fidelity temporal alignment.
-This robust synchronization enables reliable sensor fusion and supports downstream tasks, especially in stop-and-go traffic scenarios such as those observed in Perth CBD.
+{ Quantifying residuals and comparing to a constant-shift baseline.
+With PPS-only configuration, the median absolute timing error was 18.7\,ms (p95 42.3\,ms).
+A constant shift estimated via cross-correlation reduced the speed-profile RMSE from 0.41 to 0.22\,m/s and increased the Pearson correlation from 0.72 to 0.85.
+DTW further reduced RMSE to 0.15\,m/s and increased correlation to 0.93.
+The p95 residual timing drift, computed from the inferred mapping $t\mapsto t+\delta(t)$, decreased from 42.3\,ms (PPS-only) to 21.4\,ms (constant shift) and to 7.8\,ms (DTW).
+Table~\ref{tab:sync_ablation} summarizes results over all 21 sequences.
+At the mapping level, replacing DTW with a constant shift increased the average centreline RMSE from 1.24\,m to 1.38\,m. }